 Abuse of Process

-Abuse of process exists when police and law enforcement use judicial processes for reasons that were not the purpose for which the processes were designed.
-Judicial processes can include baseless arrests and prosecutions, bringing motions for sanctions, issuing subpoenas, filing counterclaims, requests of summons from the court, and filing appeals.
+Abuse of process exists when someone uses judicial processes for reasons that were not the purpose for which the processes were designed.
+Judicial processes include bringing motions for sanctions, issuing subpoenas, filing counterclaims, requests of summons from the court, and filing appeals.
 For example, if you were charged with a crime after filing a lawsuit against a police officer for excessive force, solely so that the city or a police officer would have the upper hand in the excessive force litigation, that would be an abuse of process.
-At Phillips & Associates, our experienced civil rights lawyers can represent people subjected to police misconduct throughout New York City.Bringing an Abuse of Process Claim
+At Phillips & Associates, our experienced civil rights lawyers can represent people subjected to prosecutorial misconduct throughout New York City.Bringing an Abuse of Process Claim

 "Process" refers to legal process that compels someone to do or stop doing a particular act.
 An abuse of process claim can only be brought for improperly using process after the process is issued.
 There needs to be an unlawful interference with person or property under color of process or order.

 The person who activates the process must be acting with a purpose to do harm and must not have a justification.
 However, a malicious motive alone is not enough to give rise to an abuse of process claim.
 Process must be used in a manner that is inconsistent with the purpose for which process is designed.

 In other words, the defendant must have been looking for some collateral advantage or to cause a detriment to the plaintiff in a way that falls outside the legitimate reasons for bringing process.
 For example, in one case, a plaintiff alleged that the defendants manipulated the process to demean and defame her, and to gain an advantage in a sexual harassment lawsuit.
 Often, you can determine whether there is an ulterior motive for using process by looking at the facts and circumstances, such as when somebody attempts to gain an advantage in a different legal proceeding, or tries to get an economic advantage that is not available otherwise.